Gunmen abduct American teacher in Yemen: colleagues

-DUBAI Gunmen abducted an American teacher on Tuesday from an English language school in Sanaa, capital of wartorn Yemen, witnesses said, in the latest of a series of kidnappings of foreigners.
+DUBAI (Reuters) - Gunmen abducted an American teacher on Tuesday from an English language school in Sanaa, capital of wartorn Yemen, witnesses said, in the latest of a series of kidnappings of foreigners.

 Armed men in civilian clothes entered the school and forced the teacher into their car as bewildered colleagues and students looked on.